xorro-p2p/xorro/README.md

 ##### Ruby 2.3.1

 ##### Ngrok
-Ngrok is a tool that allows you to expose a local webserver behind a NAT firewall to the internet via secure tunnel, and Xorro leverages this to enable NAT translated communications.
+Ngrok is a tool that allows you to expose a local webserver behind a NAT firewall to the internet via secure tunnel.
+Xorro leverages this to enable NAT translated communications.

 Download Ngrok, unzip the executable, and copy it to somewhere in your `$PATH` ie: `/usr/local/bin/ngrok`